ruuvi/ruuvi.gateway_esp.c/integration_tests/README.md

 This directory contains description of integration tests for Ruuvi Gateway.

+## Preparation of the environment

+1. Install Ruuvi Gateway firmware on the Gateway.
+2. Erase the configuration of the Gateway by long pressing on the Configure button.
+3. Connect the Gateway to Ethernet or Wi-Fi.
+4. Create directory '.test_results'.
+5. Copy 'secrets_example.json' to '.test_results/secrets.json'.
+6. Edit '.test_results/secrets.json' and set the correct values.
+   * Set "gw_hostname" attribute in the '.test_results/secrets.json' file to the IP address or name of the Gateway (for example "ruuvigateway9c2c.local").

 ## ruuvi_gw_integration_tests.yaml

 `ruuvi_gw_integration_tests.yaml` contains the main description of the integration tests.